fokosun/Checkpoint3/README.md

 Working on a client project or on a side project?
 There are many fun stuff you can do with Emojis4Devs e.g. All examples are shown in POSTMAN.

 **First thing you have to do is to register.
-So hit the register route like so:**
+So hit the register endpoint like so:**

 ![alt text](templates/screenshots/user_registration.jpg "Description goes here")

 Supply a `username` and a `password` and you are good to go.

-**Next thing you want to do is to login: do that by hitting the /auth/login route**
+**Next thing you want to do is to login: do that by hitting the /auth/login endpoint**

 ![alt text](templates/screenshots/user_login.jpg "Description goes here")